jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 The bullets should be sorted from most relevant to least relevant for that `job_title` and `is_ai` (if provided).
 This command should output one or multiple artifacts with the entire sections.
 Remember to keep resume ATS compliance in mind.
+If more than one job title is provided, the command should sort the bullets for all job titles jointly, i.e., generating a single Resume aimed for a single position that is a combination or an intermediate of all the job titles listed.

 Options:
 - `job_title:string` - Job title to tailor for.